ll643/Lab-3/Prelab 3 (Group3).md

 ```

 #Question 3
-[H+] is not a conservative species because it reacts with other species which affects its concentration.
+[H+] is not a conservative species because it reacts with other species which will affect its concentration.